Panto Pop

 - Stackable

-- Special additives slow down the fading of the color due to UV radiation.
-If the chair is exposed to the sun for a longer period of time, the color may still change.
-We recommend not exposing chair to the sun for longer than necessary.
+- Special additives slow down color fading caused by UV radiation.
+However, if the chair is exposed to sunlight for an extended period, the color may still change.
+We recommend not leaving the chair in the sun longer than necessary.

 The Panto Pop chair was designed by